Camaldın: Jamaldin Necropolis I

 Jamaldin Necropolis I - the archaeological monument of ancient period in the south of the same named village of the Julfa rayon, on the plain area.
 It was discovered during construction works (1989).
 As a result of the researches from destroyed graves were found three clay jugs and a glass plate.
 The upper part of the pot graves and skeletons there, completely were destroyed.
 The pot graves which the mouth of them were closed with the large plate stone, was directed towards to the south and the south-west.
 During searches was discovered the grave of the stone box from the Jamaldin necropolis.
 In the grave there was the skeleton on the right side in the wrapped position, the head to the direction of the south-west.
-Were found the bronze ring on one of the hand fingers of the skeleton, from the its neck side were found much black gem and serdolic beads, and on the top side of skull the large shells placed on top of each other.
+Were found the bronze ring on one of the hand fingers of the skeleton, from its neck side were found much black gem and serdolic beads, and on the top side of skull the large shells placed on top of each other.